lightbulbatelier/RealArcade-DGA/README.md

 ### Acknowledgements

-The RealArcade Games Preservation Project was made possible thanks to Bowlerb, Dani (darxori), Marli, HMVocaloid, MatthewH12 and Nicolas Bahamondes.
+The RealArcade Digital Games Archive is possible thanks to the contributions of the following members of the RealArcade Games Preservation Project: AskaLangly, Bowlerb, Dani (darxori), Marli, MatthewH12 and Nicolas Bahamondes.
 Our voluntary contribution will help on preserving the digital heritage of the self-proclaimed Age of Downloadable Web Games (1998-2008).
+To all those guys, thank you very much.

 ### Contributions

-You can contribute to this archive by sending any links to RGS files to the official Discord group for uploads and discussions related to the RealArcade Games Preservation Project.
-We are located at https://discord.gg/8CAu3NBbMt
+As always, you can contribute to the archive by sending any links to RGS files to me at Reddit.
+You can find me at /u/NicolasBahamondes.
+Alternatively, you can follow the official RGPP Discord group at https://discord.gg/8CAu3NBbMt.
+There you can discuss with others about RealArcade and its former games.
+The conversation never stops at the /r/realarcade Reddit group.

+You need another mirror?
+Visit the RGPP's official mirror at https://archive.org/details/realrcade-games-preservation-project.
+Just ignore that "I am defunct" part. ;)

-##### (C) 1998-2021 RealNetworks, Inc. Real, the RealNetworks logo, RealArcade and GameHouse are trademarks of RealNetworks, Inc. All Rights Reserved.
+##### (C) 1998-2022 RealNetworks, Inc. Real, the RealNetworks logo, RealArcade and GameHouse are trademarks of RealNetworks, Inc. All Rights Reserved.
+##### (M) 2014-2022 LIGHTBULB Atelier.
+LIGHTBULB Atelier, the Legacy Archive icon, the LIGHTBULB icon and all related media are exclusive trademarks of Nicolas Bahamondes.
+All Rights Reserved.
+Use under permission for the com.real.arcade identifier.